 - Hammer

-When removing wall tiles or doing other work, keep safety in mind at all times.
-A pair of safety goggles, a sturdy set of work gloves and a dust mask are the most important safety items you’ll need.
+Removing tiles from plasterboard is a time taking process.
+It means wear and tear of the ceramic tiles from the wall that may break and chirp into pieces.
+So, keep safety in mind at all times.
+A pair of safety goggles, a sturdy set of work gloves, and a dust mask are the most important safety items you’ll need.

 The safety goggles will protect your eyes from any flying shards, while the gloves will shield your hands.
 The mask filters out any dust that floats in the air due to the removal process.
 Don’t worry if you don’t have these items; they’re readily available at most hardware stores in the area.

-Before removing the tiles, you might want to think about how you’ll protect the other region.
-Because there is a risk of causing damage to the environment during the process, as a result, drape a big sheet over the surrounding area, trapping the delicate surfaces.
+Before removing the tiles from plasterboard, you might want to think about how you’ll protect the room you are working in. is it a bathroom?
+Or a kitchen?
+Because there is a risk of causing damage to the working room you need to take necessary precuations.
+Drape a big sheet over the surrounding area, trapping the delicate surfaces.

 Cover the sink and any other porcelain items as well.
 Tape over the drains as well, or you’ll have to tile around them.

-While removing more grout can undoubtedly assist, most individuals choose to save time and simply remove it from the most important places.
+Removing grout is always helpful while most individuals choose to save time and simply remove it from the most important places.
 Removing grout between tiles saves some tiles that can be reused later.

-To avoid injuring the other tiles surrounding it, remove the grout from all sides if you’re only removing one tile.
+To avoid damaging the other surrounding tiles, remove the grout from all sides if you’re only removing one.
 However, before removing the complete tile wall, make sure to remove the grout and the ceiling and floor properly.

-If your grout is very tough, you could want to remove it with an oscillating cutting tool.
+If your grout is hard, you can remove it with an oscillating cutting tool.
 To avoid cutting into the wall, use caution when using any of these procedures.
 Continue removing grout until you reach the tile’s edge and slide a putty knife beneath it.

 Although wall grout is easy to remove, you can soften hard grout with a blow dryer or heat gun if necessary.
 Warm up the ground line for at least thirty seconds, especially if you’re only scraping away a small portion at a time.